NuschtOS/ixx/README.md

 # ixx

+ixx is the search engine and index creation tool used by [NüschtOS Search](https://github.com/NuschtOS/search).

 ## Building fixx

 ```
 wasm-pack build --release fixx --target web
 ```

-The result will be in fixx/pkg
+The result will be in `fixx/pkg`.

+## Contact

+For bugs and issues please open an issue in this repository.

+If you want to chat about things or have ideas, feel free to join the [Matrix Chat](https://matrix.to/#/#nuschtos:c3d2.de).

 ## License